MicrosoftDocs/ai-builder/ai-builder-docs/entity-extraction-train.md

 ## Publish your model

 If you're happy with your model, you can select **Publish** to publish it.
-When publishing completes, your model is promoted as published and is ready to be used.
-For more information about publishing your model, see [Publish your model](publish-model.md).
+When publishing is completed, your model is promoted as published and is ready to be used.
+More information: [Publish your model](publish-model.md)

 After you've published your model, you can use it in a Power Apps canvas app or in Power Automate.

 ## Edit your model
- You can create a new version of your published model by clicking on **Edit model** on the model details page.
+ You can create a new version of your published model by selecting **Edit model** on the model details page.
 You can create new entity types and modify existing entity types.

 ### Related content